 Will you need to rent a truck or rent some friends to help you with the moving, setup and cleaning up?
 If you’re not picking up the new furniture, the delivery costs will range from $150 to $300 per item per store.

-Also, most delivery services don’t include assembly.
+Also, most delivery services will likely deliver each item on different days and don’t include assembly.
 You can hire handymen (or hire more friends) to assemble the furniture at $30-50/hour.
-And all the items will likely be delivered on different days.
 How much is your time worth?
 Will you need to take vacation days to stay at home to wait for deliveries?

 Lucy ended up purchasing a Furnishr package to avoid all the stress of furnishing.